bjackman/locali-ci/README.md

    wrong in the host system)
  - Need timeouts!
  - Support saving artifacts so the user can reuse or analyze them later.
- - I think maybe we want inter-job dependencies.
-For example if you have a hardware testing resource, you don't want to block that resource while you build.
-So you probably want seperate build and test jobs...
  - Fix output format, probably have to implement a pager in `ratatui`.
  - Support bailing out more quickly if the worktree teardown is too slow.
  - Support configuring a shell, with the default based on the user's